 Other feedback tools include employee and customer interviews or focus groups (for customers, we’d recommend an incentive such as a product or gift card to encourage participation), or data-based feedback tools like Google Analytics, Firebase, or HotJar for software-based processes.

-After you’ve used internal and external stakeholder data to identify which processes could be improved, it’s important to have a thorough understanding of all of the moving pieces, touch points, and work required within that process.
+After you’ve used internal and external party data to identify which processes could be improved, it’s important to have a thorough understanding of all of the moving pieces, touch points, and work required within that process.
 Using the expense report submission process we mentioned earlier, we end up with a workflow that looks like:

 We like using planning tools like Whimsical or Sketchboard, but a pen and paper, or a whiteboard and some post-it notes, will work just fine.
 After you’ve drawn out the current process, it’s time to plot in the pain points from Step 1, and where they are causing issues in your current processes.

-Once you’ve mapped out how your processes currently work, spend some time estimating the amount of hours the processes – and those pain points – take, across every stakeholder who touches that process.
+Once you’ve mapped out how your processes currently work, spend some time estimating the amount of hours the processes – and those pain points – take, across every impacted party who touches that process.
 Is it a day a week, or 2 hours every day?
 This information will be important when you get to step 5!

 Your business likely has a vision, strategy or mission statement — something as broad as Dove’s ‘Real Beauty Pledge’ or as precise as specific Key Performance Indicators (KPIs) that the process works to meet.

 Let’s take the expense report example we’ve been using.
 Currently they have a manual report collection process where staff members submit their expenses to the accounting department, and the accounting team reviews the expense report before routing it back to the employee for revisions, to a manager for approval, or to the audit team for additional investigation.
-This process could be in support of the ‘dedicated to transparency’ company value, a specific ‘decrease turnaround times across all processes’ KPI, or an internal ‘we always strive to improve the quality of service for internal and external stakeholders’ company vision statement.
+This process could be in support of the ‘dedicated to transparency’ company value, a specific ‘decrease turnaround times across all processes’ KPI, or an internal ‘we always strive to improve the quality of service for internal and external impacted parties’ company vision statement.

 Understanding how the process serves your larger goals, in conjunction with the pain points that have been identified, will help you to brainstorm and identify potential solutions.

 Now that you understand how things currently work, and the purposes they serve, it’s time to plan how they should work in a perfect world.
 Just like in Step 2, this can be done on a tool, on a whiteboard, or with good ole’ pen and paper.
-In this step it will be important to engage those stakeholders directly involved with the process, as they will likely have the most valuable feedback on how they envision the process working in a perfect world.
+In this step it will be important to engage those impacted parties directly involved with the process, as they will likely have the most valuable feedback on how they envision the process working in a perfect world.

-In our expense report example, the stakeholder interviews identify that the ideal workflow would involve an online and pre-formatted expense report submission, where the employee fills out individual expense line items and uploads images of the corresponding receipts.
+In our expense report example, the impacted party interviews identify that the ideal workflow would involve an online and pre-formatted expense report submission, where the employee fills out individual expense line items and uploads images of the corresponding receipts.
 On submission this would be automatically routed to the accounting team, who could then route it within the system to the appropriate approver or back to the employee for additional information or updates.
 The employee would then be able to see which point in the process their Expense Report is in, and expected turnaround times.
 Finally, there is opportunity when the Expense Report is processed, to automate the employee’s payment into their account, rather than manually having to issue a receipt.

 We compare solutions using these five points: